How you can protect yourself

 Manage access to your account information

 Keep track of which apps and companies you're sharing your account information with.
-Then look at which accounts you want to share.
+Then choose which accounts you want to share.

 Manage access to your account information

 Keep track of which apps and companies you're sharing your account information with.
-Then look at which accounts you want to share.
+Then choose which accounts you want to share.

 Be careful using